 Travel two hours northwest of Siem Reap to a remote primary school supported by PLF to serve lunch.
 You will work alongside students to prepare the whole school’s lunch, join them for outdoor games or a library activity, and serve heaps of fried noodles for an all-you-can-eat lunch.
 After the students have eaten and gone home, you will eat lunch at a local guest house and have the option of visiting our secondary school dormitory in Srayang.

 Take a group of students on a journey to discover how silk and pottery goods are handcrafted by Cambodian artisans.
 You will tour the Angkor Silk Farm to learn how silk is produced and watch the craftsmen at work as well as visit Angkor Pottery Centre, where everyone will get the opportunity to make their own clay pottery.

-Provide bundles of food for students struggling with food insecurity at the Khnar Village Learning Center, which is located 30km Northeast of Siem Reap.
+Provide bundles of food for students living with food insecurity at the Khnar Village Learning Center, which is located 30km Northeast of Siem Reap.
 Noodles, canned fish, and soya milk provide a helpful boost for students to bring home to their families, and providing a nutritional supplement to families helps us continue to forge a positive relationship between our learning center and the community.